fdemmer/flask-principal/docs/index.rst

             self.title = title
             self.author = author

-You want to provide edit permissions if the following conditions are true:
+You want to provide edit permissions if at least one of the following # conditions is true:

 - the current user is a moderator
 - the current user is the author of the blog post